 - Long cleanup time with potential collateral damage

-One of the primary features introduced in the newest version of the product is Bitdefender Central, which is a security hub used for managing multiple devices with the tool installed (Windows, Mac OS X, Android) from a web interface.
+One of the primary features introduced in the newest version of the product is Bitdefender Central, which is a security hub used for managing multiple devices with the tool installed (Windows, Mac OS X, Android device) from a web interface.
 The second is Ransomware Protection, which prevents hijackers from encrypting and deleting your private data in order to use it as a ransom against you.

-Bitdefender's installation process is very fast as well.
+Bitdefender Antivirus' installation process is fast as well.
 Once installed, Bitdefender gets right to work and a diagnostic scan begins to determine your computer's security status.
 Once completed, Bitdefender enters its default Autopilot mode.
 In Autopilot mode, the program silently and constantly scans your computer and browser for threats, and unlike many programs, you'll never notice it.
 So, for instance, if Bitdefender detects a threat while you're using the computer, it quietly quarantines the threat without any notifications popping up.

 Kaspersky Antivirus Review